adamwong246/testeranto/README.md

 ```

+## `eslint` and `tsc`

+Alongside the BDD tests, Testeranto runs ESLint and tsc on the input files to generate a list of static analysis errors and type errors, respectively.

 ## Sidecars (COMING SOON)

 Alongside your test, you can include a number of "sidecars" - other bundled JavaScript assets upon which your test depends.
 For example, suppose you have an app with frontend and backend components.
 You could run a React test in the web and include the Node HTTP server as a sidecar.

-## `eslint` and `tsc`

-Alongside the BDD tests, Testeranto runs ESLint and tsc on the input files to generate a list of static analysis errors and type errors, respectively.

 ## Subprojects

-Testeranto has a core repo, but there are also subprojects which implement tests by type and by technology
+Testeranto has a core repo, but there are also sub-projects which implement tests by type and by technology

 ### testeranto-solidity

 Test a solidity contract.
-Also included is an example of deploying a contrct to a ganache server.
+Also included is an example of deploying a contract to a ganache server.

 ### testeranto-reduxtoolkit